ltruchot/webpack-js-eslint-seed/README.md

 Put your static folders/files in `./public`.
 Webpack will raw-copy them in your final dist, never breaking your relative links.

 _Example: if an image is in `./public/assets/images/logo.png` reference it as `<img src="assets/images/logo.png">` in your codebase._

+## Change ESLint in the way you want

+`.eslintrc.js` follow Airbnb strict and helpful rules for deliver good quality/well formed code.

+Those standards are overidden for few rules (windows project, 80 chars per line, etc).
+You can remove/change thoses rules or add new in this `.eslintrc.js`.

+_Example change 'linebreak-style': ['error', 'windows'] to 'linebreak-style': ['error', 'unix']_